granitemountainfilmco-pixel/TriCityBot/readme.md

 The output will normally say Local: http://localhost:5173 It will automatically open chrome (make sure it's installed) Alow microphone permission, and it should be running.

+**Setting up Google Calendar**
+The TriCityBot uses the Google Calendar API to manage shop schedules and repair appointments.
+Follow these steps to link your shop's Google account.

+Create Project: Go to the Google Cloud Console.
+Click New Project and name it TriCityBot.

+Enable API: Search for "Google Calendar API" in the top search bar and click Enable.

+Go to APIs & Services > OAuth consent screen.

+Select External and click Create.

+Enter an App Name (e.g., TriCityBot) and your email for support/contact info.

+Click Save and Continue until you reach the Test Users screen.

+IMPORTANT: Click + ADD USERS and enter the Gmail address you use for the shop.

+Create Keys: - Go to the Credentials tab on the left.

+Click + CREATE CREDENTIALS > OAuth client ID.

+Select Application type: Desktop App.

+Click Create, then click Download JSON.

+Rename the downloaded file to exactly credentials.json and move it into the root folder of the TriCityBot project.